 In this yearlong course, students will learn principles in safety, construction math, hand and power tool operation, blueprint reading, material handling, communication, and employability skills.
 Students will select materials, assemble, and test basic electrical circuits.
 Students will select materials and assemble simple copper and plastic plumbing applications.
 Students will be able to select materials in basic ductwork, components, and learn basic operation and maintenance of heating and cooling equipment.
-Fee \$10
+Course fee \$10.
+Fees are subject to change.